CS171/Homework_instructions/week-03/hw/week-03_hw.md

 b.
 Put your JS homework in the folder structure ```submission_FirstnameLastname/hw/implementation```.

 c.
-Put your PDF file in the folder structure ```submission_FirstnameLastname/hw/design```

-d.
 Zip your folder and upload it on Canvas for your homework submission.

 Use the following recommended folder structure: